 - Tie your leader line and hook to the remaining swivel ring.

-What’s the best bait for pier fishing in saltwater?
+What’s the best bait to use in saltwater?

 - Shrimp.
 Shrimp is a go to bait for saltwater anglers.